firezym/jupyterlab-notechat/README.md

 **The original intention of the NoteChat tool is to allow users to have `more precise and controllable conversations`, including but not limited to:**

+- **include all possible notebook elements the conversation context, such as cell execution outputs, code and markdown inputs, external files, etc.**
-- precisely specifying context references
+- **precisely specifying cell or file references by unique, relative or range cell IDs**
-- modifying AI-generated text as context
-- directly referencing python cell code/outputs and AI-generated texts in the program reciprocally
+- **python kernel can directly refer notebook cell code/outputs and AI-generated texts reciprocally**
+- **execute python code and AI-generated texts in sequence**
+- manipulate AI-generated text manually as context
 - ...

 **So that users can better utilize the strengths of LLMs, including:**

 - common conversations (although the user experience is not as good as dialogue flow)
-- text manipulation of LLM dialogue flow within markdown or code cells
 - writing structured essay or long reports
 - data and text analysis with LLM models
 - assisting programming